gummyworm/monster/docs/editor.md

 ## EDITOR OVERVIEW

-The editor provideds powerful facilities for editing programs for Monster.
+The editor provideds powerful facilities for loading, saving, and modifying your source code.
 Text is displayed in a 40 column bitmap to provide a higher density interface.

 Navigation will be familiar to vi users.
 There are also a variety of commands to handle things like assembly, disassembly, etc.

+As with all work you do on your Vic-20, save often.

 ### COMMAND SHORTCUTS